094459/newsletter-oss-projects/README.md

 [sigv4a-signing-examples](https://aws-oss.beachgeek.co.uk/1jl) provides a useful set of examples that show examples of sigv4 implementations.
 Josh Hart, maintainer of this repo, has put together a companion repo that has a set of sigv4 examples in different frameworks and using the sdk or from scratch.
 Josh is also looking for community contributions in other frameworks, so if you are working on a framework and want to combine efforts, drop Josh a note.(#195)

+**sfn-profiler**

+[sfn-profiler ](https://aws-oss.beachgeek.co.uk/4bn)is a nice project from James Sanders that provides a package of utilities for profiling AWS Step Function executions.
+This utility provides relevant performance metrics and information about particular Step Function executions and their child workflows (called 'contributor' workflows) in your local web browser.
+It displays information such as the largest contributors to the overall duration as well as a gantt chart representation of the workflow execution.
+Check out the README for more details, this really is an essential tool if you spend any time at all developing AWS Step Functions. (#209)

 **sparklepop**

 [sparklepop](https://aws-oss.beachgeek.co.uk/3z2) is a simple Python package from Daniel B designed to check the free disk space of an AWS RDS instance.
 It leverages AWS CloudWatch to retrieve the necessary metrics.
 This package is intended for users who need a straightforward way to monitor disk space without setting up complex alerts. (#200)